John Oringer on Microstock Video (Footage)

 1

-I’d like to present an interview with John Oringer.
+I am pleased to share an interview with John Oringer.
 John Oringer is an iconic figure in the world of stock photography.
-This relatively young man, who enjoys photography, tennis, and skiing, is currently the CEO of Bigstockphoto, a position he has held since August 2009.
+A relatively young man with interests in photography, tennis, and skiing, he has been the CEO of Bigstockphoto since August 2009.

-In this interview, John Oringer shares his insights on the future of microstock video, also known as footage.
-Now, let’s dive into the interview:
+In this interview, Jon Oringer discusses the future of microstock video (footage) and its implications for the stock photography industry.
+Now, let’s dive into the conversation:

 John, how do you assess the market size of microstock video compared to microstock photography?